Flint Hills Trail: 100+ miles of pastoral delight

 External links

-• Length 117 miles
+• Length 118 miles

-• Address and location The trail can be accessed at 13 points from Osawatomie in the east to Council Grove in the west.
+• Address and location The trail can be accessed at 13 points from Osawatomie in the east to Herrington in the west.
 (Note: If you are planning to begin in Osawatomie and using Google Maps, it will take you to a residential address with no trail access.
 Instead, plug in the coordinates for Karl E. Cole Sports Complex, 900 12th St, Osawatomie, Kan., 66064.
 The trailhead is marked and can be found on the southwest side of the park.
 You can leave your vehicle right next to it.)

 • Conditions The trail is made of crushed gravel and is well marked and maintained.
 Elevation changes are minor.
 In wet weather, the trail is still passable and open, but will be soggy.
 The only “hazard” may be the occasional excited farm dog.